ShawnStrasser/atspm-report/README.md

 ## Support

-Contributions welcome, open a issue for issues or coment for help.
+Contributions welcome, open an issue for problems or comment for help.